silasjimmy/File-Renamer/README.md

-# File-Renamer
+# File Renamer

-Python Script Used to Rename Files in a certain directory
+Python script to rename jpeg files in a directory.

+Customize to rename other types of files and folders.